MFA Programme in Crafts, Jewellery Art

 The master’s programme in Crafts specializing in jewellery art is based on artistic exploration through materials and concepts.
 As a student of the programme, you will gain a deeper understanding of material, explore the potential of jewellery art for artistic depiction, and investigate the relationship between humans and artefacts.
 You will develop skill-based knowledge and enhance your execution of artistic work based on your own artistic inquiries within jewellery art.

 All societies need reference points to form their future and to orient themselves in the present.
 Crafts constitute such a reference point through their associations with human needs and activities.
 The subject of crafts extends from tradition to science, forming an exciting, artistic arena.
-The master’s programme in Crafts at the Academy of Design and Crafts in Gothenburg is an all-encompassing environment that involves constant exchange and interaction between undergraduate education, research, and society.
+The master’s programme in Crafts at the Academy of Art and Design in Gothenburg is an all-encompassing environment that involves constant exchange and interaction between undergraduate education, research, and society.

 The master’s programme in Crafts has three specializations: